paulohsilvapinto/aws-certify/docs/services/compute/lambda.md

 ## General

-AWS Lambda is a serverless, event-driven compute service that lets you run code in any programming language for virtually any type of application, backend service, or for integrating different AWS services.
+AWS Lambda is a serverless, highly-available (no scheduled maintenance), event-driven compute service that lets you run code in any programming language for virtually any type of application, backend service, or for integrating different AWS services.
 They execute on-demand and are charged by the millisecond.

 Multiple instances of the same function can run simultaneously, but each of them can run for up to 15 minutes.